byteball/headless-obyte/README.md

 ## Customize

-If you want to change any defaults, refer to the documentation of [ocore](../../../ocore), the core Byteball library `require()`'d from here.
+If you want to change any defaults, refer to the documentation of [ocore](../../../ocore), the core Obyte library `require()`'d from here.
 Below are some headless wallet specific settings you might want to change:

 * `bLight`: some bots don't need to sync full node.
 If your bot is designed to work as light node or you just wish to get it working first, change `bLight` variable to `true` in configuration file.
 Changing this value will make it use different SQLite database next time you run it.
 * `bSingleAddress`: Should the wallet use single address or could generate new addresses?
 * `bStaticChangeAddress`: Should the wallet issue new change addresses or always use the same static one?
 * `control_addresses`: array of device addresses of your other (likely GUI) wallets that can chat with the wallet and give commands.
 To learn the device address of your GUI wallet, click menu button, then Global preferences, and look for 'Device address'.
 If your `control_addresses` is empty array or contains a single address that is invalid (this is the default), then nobody can remotely control your wallet.
-* `payout_address`: if you give `pay` command over chat interface, the money will be sent to this Byteball address.
+* `payout_address`: if you give `pay` command over chat interface, the money will be sent to this Obyte address.
-* `hub`: hub address without wss://, the default is `byteball.org/bb`.
+* `hub`: hub address without wss://, the default is `obyte.org/bb`.
 * `deviceName`: the name of your device as seen in the chat interface.
 * `permanent_pairing_secret`: the pairing secret used to authenticate pairing requests when you pair your GUI wallet for remote control.
 The pairing secret is the part of the pairing code after #.